Feeling Empty Inside? Understanding Emotional Emptiness and the Path to Healing

 These feelings might come and go, or they might sit with you every day.
 Emotional emptiness is often rooted in early relational experiences, especially those involving emotional neglect or trauma.

-Childhood Emotional Neglect: A Silent Beginning
+Childhood Emotional Neglect: The Silent Start

 Emotional emptiness often starts in childhood.
 And it’s not always caused by overt abuse.
 Even loving, well-meaning parents can unintentionally miss a child’s emotional needs.